harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmawl/marriage/celia.md

 	- Order chicken
 - SP 2, ~11:07
 	- Get mugwort
-	- Let out cow
+	- Don't let out cow (cow has never died in an inkling16 run, if you want to be extra careful then you can let the cow out)
 	- Go to farm
 		- Eat mugwort
-		- five flowers
+		- 6 flowers (4 or 5 if you don't have time, pick up remaining at goddess pond on day 7)
-		- Gifts +4
+		- Gifts +4 (don't change rooms after giving gifts)
 		- Noon, chicken warp home 1p
 	- 350 happ
 - SP 3